-Content Plagiarism: How it Affects Your SEO and How to Avoid it
+Content Plagiarism: How It Affects Your SEO and Tactics to Avoid It

 One of the quickest ways to sink your SEO efforts is to plagiarize content.
 While it may be tempting to copy and paste bits and pieces of articles you found on the internet, it is not worth it in the long run.